Do CoNLL-2003 Named Entity Taggers Still Work Well in 2023?: What Causes the Performance Drop Observed for Some Models?

 \subsubsection{Test Reuse}

-If the models are overfitting to the CoNLL-2003 test set due to test reuse, we should see not only a performance degradation on the CoNLL++ test set, but also a performance degradation on a test set that is taken from the same distribution as the CoNLL-2003 test set.
-Testing on such a test set would rule out the effect of the temporal drift or any other distributional shift, but only focus on the effect of test reuse.
+If the models are overfitting to the CoNLL-2003 test set due to test reuse, we should see not only a performance degradation on CoNLL++, but also a performance degradation on a test set taken from the same distribution as the CoNLL-2003 test set.

-To obtain a new test set that resembles the CoNLL-2003 test set as closely as possible, we resampled a new train/dev/test split from the CoNLL-2003 dataset, which we call CoNLL-2003'.
-Each split contains the same number of articles (marked by ``DOCSTART") as its corresponding split in the original CoNLL-2003 dataset.
+To obtain a new test set taken from the same distribution as the CoNLL-2003 test set, we resampled a new train/dev/test split from the CoNLL-2003 dataset, which we call CoNLL-2003'.
+Each split contains the same number of articles as its corresponding split in the CoNLL-2003 dataset.
 The ``new'' test set is thus certain to come from the same distribution as the original CoNLL-2003 test.
-We train and test the models on the new train/dev/test split with the same experimental setup as in Section~\ref{sec:experiment_setup}, and report the results in Table~\ref{tab:test_reuse}.
+We train and evaluate models on CoNLL-2003' with the same experimental setup as in Section~\ref{sec:experiment_setup}, and report the results in Table~\ref{tab:test_reuse}.

 We only observe SciBERT and XLM-RoBERTa\textsubscript{Large} models performing slightly worse on the CoNLL-2003' test set, while all other models appear to perform better.

-Due to a limited compute budget, we were only able to conduct this experiment on a single new train/dev/test split, so it is possible that the new split happens to be easier than the mean of the distribution.
-However, this does provide additional evidence models are not overfitting the original CoNLL-2003 test set.
+Most models suffering from performance degradation on the CoNLL++ also perform better on the CoNLL-2003' test set.
+This provides evidence that individual models are \textit{not} overfitting to the CoNLL-2003 test set.

-Based on our results in the two sections above, the performance degradation observed on the CoNLL++ test set is likely not caused by adaptive overfitting.
+Based on our results above, the performance degradation on the CoNLL++ is likely \textit{not} caused by overfitting on CoNLL-2003.
+Rather, it is more likely caused by temporal drift, which we discuss in the next section.